Devon: Deformable Volume Network for Learning Optical Flow

 Let $I: \mathbb{R}^2 \rightarrow \mathbb{R}^3$ denote the first image, $J: \mathbb{R}^2 \rightarrow \mathbb{R}^3$ denote the second image and $F: \mathbb{R}^2 \rightarrow \mathbb{R}^2$ denote the optical flow field of the first image.
 The warped second image is defined as

-for image location $\mathbf{p} \in \mathbb{R}^2$ \cite{ilg2016flownet}.
+for image location $\mathbf{p} \in \mathbb{R}^2$~\cite{ilg2016flownet}.

 The warping operation creates a transformed image reasonably well if the new pixel locations $\mathbf{p}+F(\mathbf{p})$ do not occlude or collide with each other.
 For example, this is the case with the affine transform $F(\mathbf{p}) = \mathbf{Ap} + \mathbf{t}$ where $\mathbf{A}$ and $\mathbf{t}$ are the transformation parameters.
-However, for real-world images, occlusions are common (e.g. when an object moves and the background is still).
+However, for real-world images, occlusions are common (\eg, when an object moves and the background is still).
 If an image is warped with the optical flow which induces occlusions, duplicates will be created.

-The effect is demonstrated in Figure \ref{warping}.
-The artifacts cannot be cleaned simply by subtracting the first or the second image from the warped image, as shown in Figure \ref{warping} (e) and (f).
+The effect is demonstrated in Figure~\ref{warping}.
+The artifacts cannot be cleaned simply by subtracting the first or the second image from the warped image, as shown in Figure~\ref{warping} (e) and (f).
 The artifacts induced by warping have been previously observed in~\cite{brox2009large,wang2018occlusion,janai2018unsupervised}.
-Intuitively, if a pixel which is moved by warping to a new location.
-If no other pixel are moved to fill in its old location, the pixel will appear twice in the warped image.
+Intuitively, if a pixel which is moved by warping to a new location and no other pixel are moved to fill in its old location, the pixel will appear twice in the warped image.

 Mathematically, consider the following example.
 Assume the value of $J(\mathbf{p}_1)$ is unique in $J$, that is, $J(\mathbf{p}) \neq J(\mathbf{p}_1)$ for all $\mathbf{p} \neq \mathbf{p}_1$.
 Then for an optical flow field in which